Fall2015-ECSE321/team18/README.md

 1. Clone from Github stable branch to local repository
 2. Navigate to the git repository (team18 directory) from a terminal and run `ant runDemo2` then `ant linkApp` from the terminal while in the team18 directory.

-  Note: Must have Apache Ant installed to run command, a java JDK to compile the Demo, and a JRE installed to run the Demo.
+  Note: Must have [Apache Ant](https://ant.apache.org/bindownload.cgi) installed to run ant command, a java JDK to compile the Demo, and a JRE installed to run the Demo.
 3. In addition to generating a runnable Java jar application in the build/jar directory a data.xml file will be generated in the team18 directory.
-Copy this xml file to the build/jar directory and double click the SoccerStatsApp.jar to run with the demo data.
+Copy this xml file to the build/jar directory and double click the SoccerStatsApp.jar to run with the demo data or navigate to the build/jar directory in a terminal and run `java -jar SoccerStatsApp.jar`.

   Note: Must have a JRE installed to run jar application